 How does integration in the country of settlement matter for diaspora members’ development engagements in the Global South?
 And how has this intersection been addressed in policy and practice?
 A video from webinar the discussing these questions is available.

-Artists living in Norway and working on themes related to violent conflict and exile are hereby invited to take part in a unique series of online workshops in March-April 2021 to Explore Inspiration.
-Deadline for applications is March 1.
+EXPLORING INSPIRATIONArtists living in Norway and working on themes related to violent conflict and exile are hereby invited to take part in a unique series of online workshops in March-April 2021 to Explore Inspiration.

 What drives the small but often heroic everyday acts of people in their attempts to challenge dehumanization and abuse in violent conflict?
 PRIO is proud to share the second of a series of three animations and comics from Myanmar, Syria and Somaliland, made for the TRANSFORM project in collaboration with PositiveNegatives.

 Over four sessions in October, 20 academics and practitioners from around the world met virtually to discuss the question of how education can enable refugee individuals and communities to build durable futures whenthere is great uncertainty about where these futures will be?
 Recognizing theprotracted nature of refugee situations, the latest UNHCR education strategyprioritizes the integration of refugees into the national education systems ofhost countries.

 What drives the small but often heroic everyday acts of people in their attempts to challenge dehumanization and abuse in violent conflict?
 PRIO is proud to share the first of a series of three animations and comics from Myanmar, Syria and Somaliland, made for the TRANSFORM project in collaboration with PositiveNegatives.